Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 AS: Approval Seeking

 All approval seeking is to solve disapproval of me.
 Most of the disapproval in my brain is imaginary, created by me.
 But most of the time I think it’s real.
-So, I think of all these ways to solve it, to control the approval.
+So, I think of all these ways to solve it.
+This makes me believe I’m controlling what others think of me.
+I never let them choose disapproval.
+I can drive myself nuts with disapproval.

 AS 1.1 Passive Submission: going along with what is in your head without questioning it, feeling what you feel to the point where I forget what I feel.